 This is going to sound a bit ridiculous to most of you, but that’s OK.
-I’m going down that road anyway.
-Many years ago I was told by a fellow river guide that you aren’t really a career river guide unless:
+I know I’m going down that road anyway.
+Many years ago I was told by a fellow river guide that you aren’t really a career raft guide unless:

 - You’ve been boating for at least ten years

 - You’ve worked commercially on more than three rivers